ninglab/CTKG/Schema.md

 ## 1. Study-UsedDrug relation

 This relation indicates which drugs are used in which studies.
 For example, the triplet (NCT00000378,  study-usedDrug, bicalutamide) indicates that the drug "bicalutamide" has been used in the study with id "NCT00000378".
-There are 6,113 edges of this relation type between study nodes and drug nodes.
+There are 6,113 edges of this relation type between study nodes and drug-term nodes.
 Each edge of this relation type has an id "Study::UsedDrug::XXX", and we don't have any attributes on this relation.

 ## 2. Study-StudiedDrug relation

 This relation indicates which drugs are studied in which studied.
 For example, the triplet (NCT00000378,  study-studiedDrug, bicalutamide) indicates that the drug "bicalutamide" is studied in the study with id "NCT00000378".
 In CTKG, for a certain clinical study, the studied drugs are the drugs extracted from the title/description of study groups of this study.
-There are 23,188 edges of this relation type between study nodes and drug nodes.
+There are 23,188 edges of this relation type between study nodes and drug-term nodes.
 Each edge of this relation type has an id "Study::StudiedDrug::XXX", and we don't have any attributes on this relation.